rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 As an example of how to use this interface to construct an error report, let’s explore how one could implement an error reporting type.
-In this example, our error reporting type will retrieve the source code location where each error in the chain was created (if it exists) and render it as part of the chain of errors.
+In this example, our error reporting type will retrieve the source code location where each error in the chain was created (if it captured a location) and render it as part of the chain of errors.
 Our end goal is to get an error report that looks something like this:

 ```
 Error: